kyunwang/wafs/README.md

 # Web App From Scratch
-The course repo for 'Web App From Scratch'
+The course repo for 'Web App From Scratch' which has a duration of 3 weeks.

 ## Advantages and disadvantages of JavaScript libraries/frameworks
 ###Pro: